Founderroni/FadedTool/README.md

 # FadedTool
- A Console Application for Changing/Spoofing your DID (Devide ID), made by Founder
+ A Console Application for Changing/Spoofing your DID (Devide ID) on Minecraft Bedrock Edition for Windows 10 **only**, made by Founder

 My Discord: Kow#1833
 Kow Clan: https://discord.gg/f7CrvUx